What is Occupational Therapy and how can Childworks assist my child?

 After the initial assessment, we then create a comprehensive programme based on your child’s strengths and weaknesses as well as the needs of the family.
 We implement this programme over a series of one-on-one sessions.
-Treatments can very enormously!
+Treatments can vary enormously!
 They may involve using toys, participating in daily activities, providing information to parents or caregivers or even a trip to the shops.
 We design an individual programme to help your child to achieve their full potential.

 How long will treatment last?
 What results can I expect to see?

+Treatment periods vary.
 Treatment is reviewed on a regular basis.
 This process will continue until the child’s therapy goals are met.
 Sometimes children benefit from a break from therapy.

-Results from occupational therapy will depend on the individual profile of your child and what you are hoping to achieve by attending Childworks.
+Results from Occupational Therapy will depend on the individual profile of your child and what you are hoping to achieve by attending Childworks.
 The frequency and intensity of the therapy will also determine the gains made and the outcome of the therapy.
 Being involved in your child’s therapy sessions and assisting the therapist with implementation at home can help lead to better outcomes.

 Therapy is usually held at the Childworks clinic (Dural) because it is a flexible, safe, supportive environment for children of all ages.

 If required, we can arrange visits at your child’s school, preschool.
 Some children do very well with a school based programme and this can be a convenient option for parents.
+Travel fees will apply.

 Can you see my child for regular appointments at school or at home